Carbon And Its Compounds Online Test 9th Science Lesson 15 Questions in English

 -

-Question 39 of 10039.
-Question39.
-Which is the nearest noble gas that could be reached by tetravalency of carbon?
-Correct
+39. Which is the nearest noble gas that could be reached by tetravalency of carbon?

 According to Octet Rule, carbon requires four electrons to attain nearest noble gas (Neon) electronic configuration.
 So carbon has the tendency to share its four electrons with other atoms to complete its octet.
 This is called its tetravalency.